-With holiday movies, we get to experience that through the eyes of Ralphie from A Christmas Story.
-We’re brought back to those days of our youth with the excitement of snow days, snow forts, snow fights, seeing Santa in the mall, staring up at the endless Christmas lights in the city and suburbs, and getting that one special gift that was at the top of our lists — the one we’ve been dreaming about getting the whole year.
+(Most) adults have long outgrown the days of making a list for Santa.
+You don’t pray for snow.
+And Christmas might be a bit of a headache with the stress of gifts, family, and all the other tasks that go into the holiday season.
+But when you watch a A Christmas Story you get to experience Christmas through the eyes of young Ralphie.
+You remember the excitement of snow days, snow forts, snow fights, seeing Santa in the mall, staring up at the endless Christmas lights in the city and suburbs, and getting that one special gift that was at the top of our lists — the one we’ve been dreaming about getting the whole year.
+And it feels great.

-For most, the holidays are about family.
+For many of us, the holidays are all about family.
 And for those unfortunate enough to not be able to be with their family during that season, there’s that longing to do so.
 That’s what so many holiday movies explore so well.

 The essence of family taps into the emotions of the audience, especially when estrangement and geographical separation is explored.
 Kevin longing for his family in Home Alone is something that pulls all of our heartstrings.
 The estrangement between the old man and his family living next door to Kevin in that same movie is something so many can unfortunately relate with.

-What would a holiday movie be without snow (yes, we know there doesn’t always have to be snow)?
+How good is a holiday movie without snow (yes, we know there doesn’t always have to be snow)?

-And such atmosphere can even take an otherwise un-holiday movie to the top of many Holiday Movie lists.
-Die Hard, Lethal Weapon, Trading Places, Batman Returns, Kiss Kiss Bang Bang, and Gremlins?
-All holiday movies.
+Atmosphere can even take an otherwise un-holiday movie to the top of many Holiday Movie lists.

 Those and more are all necessary components of holiday movies because the audiences can identify with them.
 The great screenwriters can turn those tropes and clichés on their head or at least offer a subtle spin.

 The holiday season is a season of hope.
-Audiences watch these holiday movies over and over and over again because why?
-We all can use a little more hope in our lives.
+I know that’s an optimistic take, but it’s true.
+Audiences watch these holiday movies over and over and over again because we can all use a little more hope in our lives.

 When was the last holiday movie that you saw void of hope?
 Never.
+Even Bad Santa has a redemption arc.
 What great Christmas movies have ended on a sour note with no happy ending?
 None.

 Even the holiday dramas like Home for the Holidays offer us hope in the end.
 Home Alone explores the idea of hope so well with Kevin’s mom on a seemingly hopeless journey to travel across the country to get back to her boy.